table1/framework-site/content/collections/doc_guides/data-management.md

 id: data-management
 title: Data Management
 section: core_concepts
-position: 10
+position: 3
 description: 'Managing data files with the declarative data catalog'
 ---
 ## Overview

 Framework provides a declarative approach to data management.
-Instead of hardcoding file paths throughout your code, you define a data catalog in your configuration and reference data by logical names.
+Instead of hardcoding file paths throughout your code, you define a data catalog in `settings.yml` and reference data using dot notation like `inputs.raw.sales`.
+Framework resolves paths, selects the correct reader, and tracks file integrity automatically.

 ## The Data Catalog

-Define your data sources in `config.yml`:
+Define your data sources in `settings.yml` using dot notation keys:

 ```yaml
 data: